sauravgyawali88/Gymtonic-App/README.md

 Each member of the team will share the progress they've made since the first check-in.
 Here’s what we’ve done so far:

 **Saurav:**
-Added unit tests for calorie calculation based on step count.
+* Added unit tests for calorie calculation based on step count.
-Added tests to sync data with external fitness APIs such as Google Fit and Apple Health.
+* Added tests to sync data with external fitness APIs such as Google Fit and Apple Health.
-Fixed some bugs in calorie calculation integration.
+* Fixed some bugs in calorie calculation integration.

 **Manpreet:**
-Worked on security tests,
+* Worked on security tests,
-including testing the OAuth login process and data encryption.
+* Including testing the OAuth login process and data encryption.
-Fixed issues with token refresh mechanisms and the encryption protocol.
+* Fixed issues with token refresh mechanisms and the encryption protocol.

 **Abijith:**
-Created automated UI tests to check the update of step count display and graph.
+* Created automated UI tests to check the update of step count display and graph.
-Integrated the app with external APIs and verified the data sync.
+* Integrated the app with external APIs and verified the data sync.
-Some UI update issues during automation.
+* Some UI update issues during automation.

 **Challenges and Solutions:**